Gradius (video game): Ports

 The Famicom version sold over one million copies in Japan during 1986.
 The home computer port went to number two on the UK sales charts, below Feud.
 The PC Engine version also topped the UK's PC Engine sales chart in December 1991.

 The first Famitsu Best Hit Game Awards gave the Famicom version of Gradius the award for Best Shooting Game and listed it as the second best Game of the Year (just below Dragon Quest).
 Computer and Video Games reviewed the home computer conversions and awarded it Game of the Month.

 GameSpot later stated that Gradius was one of the toughest side-scrolling shooter games available on the NES, second only to Contra.
 IGN gave the Wii Virtual Console re-release a 7 out of 10 and has hailed it as one of the greatest classic side-scrolling shooter games.

 Legacy

 Gradius spawned several sequels, the first of which was 1986's Salamander.
 The series has continued into the seventh generation with Gradius ReBirth.

+In June 2020, Vic Viper was added as an easter egg unlockable cosmetic charm in the online horror game Dead by Daylight, alongside the release of the Silent Hill DLC.